kukuu/digital-twin-v--docs/README.md

 ## V3

-1. Clerk or Kinde based Authentication workflows.
+1. **Clerk or Kinde based Authentication workflows**.
 Login prompt when the user is not signed-in.
 Before selecting the meter or when he clicks on the user.
+2. **Modal** to show selected Meter for updating/inserting consumed energy reading.
+3. Calculated **TOTAL updates dynamically**
+4. All fields in the MODAL are **read only except for the READING field which is READ/WRITE**
-2. Calculation modal when Meter is selected.
-And then send the calculated data to the logged-in user.
+5. Send the calculated data to the logged-in user/Energy Supplier.
+For now set it to **alex@azzotto.com**
-3. Ingestion of user custom data
-4. Processing of user data
+6. Add **PAYMENT GATEWAY** to supplier.
+For now lets use c**onfigurations and USER requirement details from lovejoint.store** - https://www.lovejoint.store/

 ## V4
 https://github.com/kukuu/digital-twin-PV4-/blob/digi-twin-v1/README.md